 10.)
 Explore Kynance Cove

-Perched on Lizard peninsula, Kynance Cove is a gorgeous spot if you love a white sandy beach and turquoise waters.
+Perched on the Lizard peninsula, Kynance Cove is a gorgeous spot if you love a white sandy beach and turquoise waters.

 At certain times of the day, you’ll be able to ramble down and see some of the caves and rock stacks that make this place so dramatic.

 Just be sure to always listen to official and local advice on tides.
 You don’t want to get stranded when the tide starts to come in.